 When people do not understand sickle cell and believe these misconceptions it can sometimes cause negative stigmas.
 Stigma (or bias) is when people disapprove or discriminate against a person based on culture, gender, race, intelligence or health.
 Unfortunately, negative stigmas toward people who have sickle cell are common.

-Others’ judgments usually stem from a lack of understanding.
-Helping educate others about sickle cell can make a big difference in overcoming stigmas and correcting misconceptions about sickle cell.
+Other people’s judgments usually stem from a lack of understanding.
+Helping educate others about sickle cell can make a big difference in overcoming stigmas and correcting misconceptions about sickle cell

 Having sickle cell isn’t easy.
 And everyone’s experience with it is different.
 You might be used to thinking about self-care as taking your medicines and seeing your doctor.
-Self-care is also about managing things like stress and your feelings (such as sadness or depression).
+Self-care is also about managing things like stress and your feelings (such as sadness or a depressed / low mood).
 Accept that some days are going to be hard.
-But also know that you are a warrior and living with sickle cell has made you stronger.
+But also know that you are a warrior, and living with sickle cell has made you stronger.

-If you experience depression, this is an opportunity to make small changes that can have a big impact on how you feel.
+If you experience a depressed or low mood, this is an opportunity to make small changes that can have a big impact on how you feel.
 Talk to your doctor about how you are feeling and consider these tips.